Posts Tagged ‘Olympic 50p’

 Generally collectors have had to rely upon mintage figures to identify the scarcest coins.
 But they only tell part of the story.
 Trying to find a good quality coin from 15 – 20 years ago, even for a higher mintage issue, is much more challenging than a more recent issue, as coins become damaged over time and are ultimately removed from circulation.

-Additionally, some designs are more hoarded than others by people who might not normally collect coins – the Beatrix Potter issues being a classic example.
+Additionally, some designs are more hoarded than others by people who might not normally collect coins – the poignant First World War £2 Coin series being an example.
 Finally, it can be up to a couple of years before the Royal Mint eventually confirms the actual mintage for an issue.

 That’s why we have combined the mintage information with two other key pieces of information.

 - How many of each design are listed as “collected” by Change Checkers, indicating the relative ease of finding a particular coin.

 - The number of times a design has been requested as a swap over the previous 3 months, showing the current level of collector demand.

 Importantly, as new coins are released and popularity rises and falls across different designs the Scarcity Index will be updated quarterly allowing Change Checkers to track the relative performance of the UK’s circulation coins.

 The Scarcity Index does not necessarily equate to value but it is certainly an effective indicator.
 For example, the Kew Gardens 50p coin commands a premium of up to 200 times face value on eBay.

 You can use the 6 point guide to help you determine a more realistic value for your coins.

 The £1 Scarcity Index has already been published for the Round £1 coins and, because they are no longer being issued, this is now set in stone.